-Long, slithery, and slender, snakes aren’t cute and cuddly animals, they can make fantastic pets for the right person.
+Long, slithery, and slender, snakes aren’t cute and cuddly animals, but they can make fantastic pets for the right person.
 Pet snakes are exotic reptiles that require experienced owners.
 Snakes can live for decades and require consistent care and attention.
-If you’re thinking about adding this fascinating pet to your household, here is everything you need to know about caring for a pet snake.
+If you’re thinking about adding this fascinating animal to your household, here is everything that you need to know about caring for them.

 Are Snakes Good Pets?

 While buying a snake may seem appealing, these animals don’t make good starter pets.
-Moreover, they aren’t suited for people seeking a social and loving companion.
-If you can’t stomach feeding your pet dead or live animals, a snake isn’t right for you.
+Moreover, they aren’t suited for people seeking social and loving companions.
+If you can’t stomach even the idea of feeding dead or live animals to your pet, a snake isn’t right for you.

 However, for some people, snakes can make excellent pets.
-Snakes are often misunderstood and can be an amazing stress reliever for many folks.
+These reptiles are often misunderstood and can be an amazing stress reliever for many folks.
 They do not require daily walks and are super quiet.
-In fact, their cages are extremely easy to clean.
+Their cages are also easy to clean.

 Snakes can live for decades.
-This is why routine health visits with a qualified vet are a must.
-They also need temperatures of 80°F to 85°F (26.7°C to 29.4°C) to live comfortably.
+This is why routine health visits with a qualified vet are essential.
+Most species also need temperatures of 80°F to 85°F (26.7°C to 29.4°C) to live comfortably.

 Where Can I Get a Pet Snake?

-You can buy a pet snake at a local pet store, a reptile pet store, or from a qualified and reputable exotic animal dealer or breeder.
+You can buy or adopt a pet snake at a local pet store or a reptile store or from a qualified and reputable exotic animal dealer or breeder.
 You can also visit a snake or reptile expo in your area to meet other snake enthusiasts and find more exotic types of snakes for sale.

 How Much Does It Cost to Own a Pet Snake?

-Snakes aren’t cheap animals to buy or care for.
-If you are serious about owning a pet snake, you need to be ready and willing to spend the money that it needs to thrive.
+Snakes aren’t inexpensive animals to buy or care for.
+Still, if you are serious about owning a pet snake, you need to be ready and willing to spend the money that they need to thrive.

-A snake will cost around $75 or more for the animal itself.
-Some snake species can cost thousands of dollars., depending on their rarity.
-The price of snake care will vary depending upon the type of snake you choose to buy.
-For instance, owning a garter snake is a lot more affordable than owning a python.
+A snake will cost around $75 or more for the animal themselves.
+Some snake species can cost thousands of dollars, depending on their rarity.
+The price of snake care will vary depending on the type of snake that you choose to buy.
+For instance, owning a garter snake might be more affordable than owning a python.
 Also, depending on where you live, the license to keep a snake will be another cost that you will incur.

 What Kind of Home Does My Pet Snake Need?

 Snakes need large, clear terrariums that accommodate their size.
-A 20-gallon tank is good for a smaller-sized snake.
+A 20-gallon tank is good for a small snake.
 The lid should be screened for ventilation.
-Snakes are amazing escape artists, so never forget to place a secure lid on top of the snake tank.
+Snakes are amazing escape artists, so always remember to place a secure lid on top of the snake tank.

-Line the bottom of the tank with an appropriate substrate for the species that you adopt: Dry leaves, sand, bark mulch, or newspaper so your pet snake can burrow and hide.
+Line the bottom of the tank with an appropriate substrate for the species that you adopt: Dry leaves, sand, bark mulch, or newspaper will enable your pet snake to burrow and hide.

-Snakes are cold-blooded animals and need a climate-controlled habitat in order to stay healthy and happy.
-An under-tank heating pad makes a good option for most snake owners.
+Snakes are cold-blooded animals and need a climate-controlled habitat in order to stay healthy.
+An under-tank heating pad is a good option for most snake owners.
 However, this shouldn’t cover the entire area of the tank.
 Your snake should always have access to both a warm and cool area in their enclosure.
 You can also opt for overhead bulbs.
 Whatever heating method you choose, be sure to monitor the tank temperatures carefully with gauges and thermometers.

-Like you, snakes enjoy their privacy, especially when they’re shedding.
-Provide your pet snake a cave or shelter where it can enjoy some alone time.
+Snakes enjoy their privacy, especially when they’re shedding.
+Provide your pet snake a cave or shelter where they can retreat to when needed.

 What Should I Feed My Pet Snake?

-Snakes are carnivores, meaning that they only eat meat.
-Feeding will depend upon the type of snake you buy.
-For instance, some snakes will eat frozen baby mice while others will dine on large, live rats.
-Before you get a pet snake, do your homework on the specific needs of the breed you bring home.
+Snakes are carnivores, meaning they only eat meat.
+Feeding will depend upon the type of snake that you buy.
+For instance, some snakes will eat frozen baby mice, while others will dine on large rats.
+Before you get a pet snake, do your homework on the specific needs of the breed that you want to bring home.

 All snakes need access to fresh, clean water.
 Keep a deep bowl of water in your snake’s cage.
 Change the water daily.